 Pesticide & Professional Credits

-Pesticide contact hours: 2 for Massachusetts categories 29, 36, 40 and Applicators License available.
-Valid for equivalent categories in all New England states.
+Three pesticide contact hours for categories 29, 36, and Applicators License available; valid for equivalent categories in all New England states.

 ISA, MCA, MCH, MCLP and AOLCP credit has been requested.